Naqeebullah’s father condemns anti-Army, anti-Pak sloganeering

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The father of Naqeebullah Mehsud, the Waziristan youth who was gunned down in an alleged fake police encounter in Karachi, on Wednesday condemned the anti-Army and anti-Pakistan sloganeering such as ‘Dahshatgardi key pechay wardi hay’ (uniform is behind the terrorism) and ‘Lerr-o-Barr’ stating that that no one would be allowed to do politics in the name of his son.
+ISLAMABAD: The father of Naqeebullah Mehsud, the Waziristan youth who was gunned down in an alleged fake police encounter, Wednesday condemned the anti-Army and anti-Pakistan sloganeering such as ‘Dahshatgardi key pechay wardi hay’ (uniform is behind the terrorism) and ‘Lerr-o-Barr’ stating that that no one would be allowed to do politics in the name of his son.

 He said ‘Pashtoons’ were part of Pakistan and Army was also their guardian.
 He said he had no doubt on the sincerity of anyone and was sure that the assurances given by prime minister, chief justice and Chief of Army Staff to get justice for Naqeebullah would be fulfilled.
 “Everyone wants justice and is cooperating in Naqeebullah’s case.
 I am hopeful that I will get justice for my son through Pakistan Army.
 During the past one year I have seen several positive outcomes in his case.